Dalje-et/simo/README.md

     alias agentconfig="cat /opt/datadog-agent/etc/datadog.yaml"
   ```
   - adjust the agent config to enable apm (search for `apm_config:` and check that it says `enabled: true` below that) and restart the agent (you can control the agent with the aliases above)
-  - lastly, don't forget to run `source ~/.bashrc` after editing the file in order to reload
+  - lastly, don't forget to run `source ~/.bashrc` after editing the file in order to save and load the changes.

 ## Installation

-Follow these steps to set up `simo` locally (~5mins):
+Follow these steps to set up `simo` locally (~3mins):

 - Clone your forked Github `simo` repository
 - Choose the location of this directory carefully.
 After cloning the repo, open your terminal and navigate to the clone repo.
 Make sure you are within the repo and then run `pwd`.
 The output is likely going to look like `/path/to/directory/simo`